pooyad359/linux-shell-guide/process_management/README.md

 - Search for a process by name (e.g., `python`): `ps axww | grep python`
 - Search for a process by name and get PIDs: `ps -axww | grep python | cut -f 1 -d ' '` or `ps -axww | grep python | awk '{print $1}'`

+Another way to find processes is using `pgrep`.
+It's a command like `grep` but it is used to find processes.

+1. `pgrep firefox`: Get PIDs of "firefox" processes.
+2. `pgrep -u username chrome`: PIDs of user's "chrome" processes.
+3. `pgrep -x bash`: Get PID of "bash" if running.
+4. `pgrep -f "python script.py"`: PIDs of "python script.py" processes.
+5. `pgrep -c chrome`: Count running "chrome" processes.
+6. `pgrep -d, -u username`: PIDs of user's processes, comma-separated.
+7. `pgrep -l -x firefox`: List names and PIDs of "firefox" processes.

 ## Resource Usage

 To see the list of top running processes and their resource usage, use `top`.